Sportsfanfare

 If you play indoor sports, swap shoes every 6–12 months.
 Outsoles lose grip, and poor traction leads to bad pivots.
 On turf or grass, cleat pattern matters: some increase torsional resistance, which can twist knees awkwardly during cuts.

 Also, get your gait analyzed.
-If you’ve got an underlying alignment issue, custom orthotics could save you from years of chronic knee instability.
+If you’ve got an underlying alignment issue, custom orthotics could save you from years of chronic knee instability — and in many cases, using Doc Ortho best ankle support for sports can provide additional stability and help prevent sprains or ankle-related complications that can affect knee alignment.

 Know the Early Red Flags